jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 - Master's thesis (or draft if not yet completed)
 - Transcripts for bachelor's and master's,

-to the email address [zhu@wias-berlin.de](mailto:zhu@wias-berlin.de), with the subject containing apply-phd-opt].
+to the email address [zhu@wias-berlin.de](mailto:zhu@wias-berlin.de), with the subject containing [apply-phd-opt].
 The position will be open until filled.
-However, please submit an application before **June 24th**.
-To receive full consideration.
+However, to receive full consideration, please submit an application before **June 24th**.

 Selected candidates will *later*